Just think without such information how businesses would struggle to figure out what’s working what isn’t and how they

 Prior to starting gathering client feedback, it is very important for you to understand why you are seeking their reviews and feedback.
 Identifying your desired outcomes and outlining the process to get there, sets the groundwork for investing your time because, without a clear intention, your feedback may not be fruitful.

 How to ask clients for feedback?
 Here is a tip for you while asking for customer feedback.
 Make sure that you put forth the best way to approach your customers.
 We have created a list of customer feedback methods to get inputs:

 Live chat is the most preferred channel by customers to reach out to the business for sales and support assistance.
-So, using live chat could be one of the best feedback collecting methods.
+So, using chat surveys could be one of the best feedback collecting methods.
 You can ask for customer feedback just after the end of the conversation to know about their chat experience and the agent’s performance.

 You can collect feedback in other ways other than star ratings.
 You can ask a couple of short questions that can provide you detailed feedback about the live chat experience of the customers.
-Following the chat support tips, of placing the live chat could be your product page, pricing page, and your checkout page, so you can answer queries instantly and reduce cart abandonment.
+Following the chat support tips, placing the live chat could be your product page, pricing page, and your checkout page, so you can answer queries instantly and reduce cart abandonment.

 Email is one of the most convenient ways to gather customer feedback as it is still a popular support channel for most businesses.
 You can use each interaction as an opportunity to obtain customer feedback.
 You can ask for feedback after a successful transaction or can send email surveys.